UA-NASA-Robotics/test_robot/SETUP.md

 `https://youtu.be/OWeLUSzxMsw?si=x1YmtWfIOKYUqMIp`

 For anything you `sudo apt install` you should place the name of the package within the `packages.txt` file.
 Make sure you put only the name of the packages with no spaces and that anything you download works with the version of ros in use.
 This will be the baseline of how we ensure everyone has the right packages to develope.
-To `sudo apt install` the entire list, navigate into the `test_bot` folder in a terminal and run:
+To `sudo apt install` the entire list, navigate into the `test_robot` folder in a terminal and run:

 `sudo apt install $(cat packages.txt)`